 SEMESTER COURSES CFA

 1 specialisation course to be chosen by the student:

-3 Creative writing (FM Spec.)
+3 Creative writing - Screenwriting (FM Spec.)
+6

 Creative writing (AN Spec.)
+6

+Screenwriting for animation 3

+Storyboard for animation 3

 1 specialisation course to be chosen by the student:

+Direction of

-3 Direction of photography 1 and 2 (FM Spec.)
+3 photography 1 (FM Spec.)
+6

 Digital animation techniques (AN Spec.)

-Computer 3D (AN Spec.)

 1 specialisation course to be chosen by the student:

+Video production

-3 Video production (FM Spec.)
+3 - Preproduction (FM Spec.)
+6

+Video production

+- Character and background design

-Video production (AN Spec.)
+(AN Spec.)

+3 Aesthetics 6

-3 Interaction theories and techniques
+3 Interaction theories and techniques 6

-3 Aesthetics

-1 specialisation course to be chosen by the student:

-4 Direction 2 (FM Spec.)

-Direction 2 (AN Spec.)

-4 Art direction

-TOTAL CRI EDITS SECOND YEAR 60
+TOTAL CRI EDITS 3RD SEMESTER 30